 \subsection{Proof of Lemma \ref{lemma:cliquebound}}

-We show that if a set of messages forms a clique in $\Gc_e^2$ (they mutually conflict), the demand graph formed by these messages and their desired destinations must be acyclic, given $\Gc$ is chordal.
+We show that if a set of messages forms a clique in $\Gc_e^2$ (they mutually conflict), the demand graph formed by these messages and their desired destinations must be acyclic, given $\Gc$ is chordal bipartite.
 To set up a proof by contradiction, suppose a set of messages forms a clique in $\Gc_e^2$ and { there exists a directed cycle (di-cycle) in the induced demand graph comprised of these messages and their desired destinations.
 Let $\mathcal{G}_c$ be the shortest such di-cycle. $\mathcal{G}_c$ must be a chordless di-cycle because if $\mathcal{G}_c$ contains a chord, then the chord splits $\mathcal{G}_c$ into two cycles.
 One of the two cycles is a di-cycle and it is shorter than $\mathcal{G}_c$, contradicting the assumption that $\mathcal{G}_c$ is the shortest.
 The length of $\mathcal{G}_c$ is denoted as $k$.